-Debbie Komanski has served as CEO of the Albin Polasek Museum & Sculpture Gardens since January 2004.
+Debbie Komanski has served as CEO/Executive Director of the Albin Polasek Museum & Sculpture Gardens since January 2004.
 As a native of Winter Park and graduate of Winter Park High School and the University of Central Florida, she brings a deep knowledge of local culture and history to the Polasek Museum as well as a long resume of community service.

 Over the past 35-plus years, Komanski has served as president of the Rotary Club of Winter Park, the UCF Alumni Association, the Volunteer Center of Central Florida, and the UCF Town & Gown Council and held key leadership positions on nonprofit boards including Leadership Winter Park, the UCF Foundation, Florida Executive Women, the International Committee for the Woodrow Wilson Monument in Prague, the Winter Park Cultural Collaboration, and the Women’s Resource Center Board which founded the Victim Service Center of Central Florida.